-Please see below resources and tools developed by the LARC Program and ACOG's Advocacy Division to help you advocate for improved access to all contraceptive methods:
+The following resources and tools are intended to help you advocate for improved access to all contraceptive methods, including LARC.

 ACOG Statement of Policy: Global Women's Health and Rights

-Message Box: Contraception is Essential
+Message Box: Contraception is Essential (ACOG members only)

-Talking Points on Personhood Measures
+Talking Points: Personhood Measures (ACOG members only)

-Talking Points on Ultrasound Mandates
+Talking Points: Ultrasound Mandates (ACOG members only)

 Meeting at the International Conference on Family Planning in late 2013, the Bellagio Group, a think-tank composed of family planning experts from a broad range of backgrounds including service providers, manufacturers, and public health specialists, reaffirmed their commitment to expand global contraceptive choice and access to long-acting, reversible contraception (LARC).
 The group affirmed this commitment on the basis that “…access to high-quality, effective, and voluntary contraceptive information services, and supplies improves health, expands opportunities, and improves family and community welfare.”